Bestzivvv/event-camera-colour-reconstruction/README.md

 2. Can event density measured under different illumination colours be used to estimate a relative RGB response?

-3. How can the RGB illumination sequence be reliably synchronised with an asynchronous event stream?
+3. How can the RGB illumination sequence be synchronised with an asynchronous event stream?

 4. How do ON and OFF events behave during controlled illumination changes?

+5. How sensitive is the estimated RGB response to illumination duration and temporal integration conditions?

-5. What factors limit reliable colour reconstruction using event-camera measurements alone?
+6. What factors limit reliable colour-response estimation using event-camera measurements alone?

-6. How could this approach be extended toward multimodal perception using event cameras, conventional RGB cameras, and other sensing modalities?
+7. How could this approach be extended toward multimodal perception using event cameras, conventional RGB cameras, LiDAR, and other sensing modalities?

 ---